 Tools to assist your wounded, ill and injured Marines.

 Tools to inform staff about Regimental and warrior care topics.

-The United States Marine Corps Wounded Warrior Regiment provides and enables assistance to wounded, ill and injured Marines, sailors attached to or in support of Marine units, and their family members in order to assist them as they return to duty or transition to civilian life.
-The Regimental headquarters element, located in Quantico, Va., commands the operations of two Wounded Warrior Battalions located at Camp Pendleton, Calif., and Camp Lejeune, N.C., and multiple detachments in locations around the globe.
+The Wounded Warrior Regiment provides leadership and enables non-medical care to combat and non-combat Wounded, Ill, and Injured (WII) Marines, sailors attached to Marine units, and their family members in order to maximize their recovery as they return to duty or transition to civilian life.

 For more information about the Wounded Warrior Regiment contact the Sergeant Merlin German Wounded Warrior Call Center 24/7 at 1-877-487-6299.
 Click here for more information about Wounded Warrior Battalion East or Wounded Warrior Battalion West.

 The Marine Corps Trials will take place on Camp Pendleton, CA from March 3-11, 2015.
 This event is an 8-sport Paralympic-style invitational involving more than 300 wounded, ill, or injured Marines and international competitors.
 Participants will be organized into four competing teams – two active duty teams, a Marine Veteran team, and an international team comprised of wounded warriors from Australia, Colombia, France, Georgia, Germany, the Netherlands, New Zealand, and the United Kingdom.